If you're an athlete, fair enough. You need your muscles to suffer for you to make it to the top.

 Think of babies learning to walk.
 They fall over constantly, but they don't feel upset or embarassed about it.
 They just try again.

 Top sportspeople might have aching muscles, but they know that mental pain isn't the way to top.
 They might feel a bit frustrated with a slower laptime in practice but they don't want their coaches' praise.
 They want to know where they went wrong.
 Is the negative feedback painful?
-They keep asking for it.
+Well, they keep asking for it.

 Here's a personal example